-Public Holidays in Ireland 2025 – Bank & National Days
+Public Holidays in Ireland 2026 – Bank, National & Christian Days

 Ireland recognizes a set of statutory public holidays (commonly called “bank holidays”) each year.
 These are days when many businesses, public offices, banks, and schools close nationwide.
-The number of bank holidays is enshrined in law.
+The number of bank holidays is defined by law.

 Overview of Bank Holidays in Ireland

 Public holidays in Ireland are established by statute.
-In 2025, there are ten official public holidays.
-Some holidays always fall on Mondays (so-called “fixed-Monday” bank holidays), others have fixed dates.
-Good Friday, while widely observed (banks and many businesses close), is not technically a legal public holiday under Irish law.
+Ireland has ten official public holidays each year.
+Some holidays always fall on Mondays (“fixed-Monday” bank holidays), while others have fixed calendar dates.
+Although widely observed, Good Friday is not a statutory public holiday under Irish law.

 List of Public Holidays in Ireland (2025)